- Home

 Dr. Segrè is interested in using human genetics, functional genomics, and systems biology approaches to uncover the genetic risk factors and biological processes that lead to common eye diseases and patient-specific drug response.
 The goal of this is work is to identify new testable drug targets and help design personalized eye treatments.
 To address these problems, Dr. Segrè’s lab is focused on developing and applying computational methods that integrate whole genome association studies of complex eye diseases, such as age-related macular degeneration, glaucoma, and diabetic retinopathy, with epigenetic and RNA-sequencing data from human eye tissues.

-Dr. Elizabeth Engle is one of the world’s leading authorities on the genetics of eye movement disorders.
-Her ground-breaking research has uncovered the clinical features and genetic causes of rare forms of congenital strabismus (misaligned eyes) and ptosis (drooping eyelids), and led to the definition of a new category of human malformation syndromes, the “Congenital Cranial Dysinnervation Disorders.”
-Dr. Engle has identified the genes mutated in multiple complex strabismus syndromes and demonstrated that these disorders can result from errors in the growth and development of motor neurons (brain cells that guide movement) and their cranial nerves as they extend from the brainstem to the eye muscles.
+Dr. Elizabeth Engle is one of the world’s leading authorities on the genetics of eye and facial movement disorders.
+Her ground-breaking research has uncovered the clinical features and genetic causes of rare forms of congenital strabismus (misaligned eyes), ptosis (drooping eyelids), and facial weakness and led to the definition of a new category of human malformation syndromes, known as the “Congenital Cranial Dysinnervation Disorders” (CCDDs).
+Dr. Engle has identified the genes mutated in multiple CCDDs and demonstrated that these disorders can result from errors in the growth and development of motor neurons (brain cells that guide movement) and their cranial nerves as they extend from the brainstem to the eye muscles.
 Her studies of these orphan disorders have dramatically advanced our knowledge not only of these specific disorders, but also of steps critical to human motor neuron and brainstem development.
-Most recently Dr. Engle has also begun a large-scale clinical and genetic study of more common forms of strabismus, a problem that affects up to 5 percent of the general population.
+Dr. Engle also studies the genetic basis of common forms of strabismus, a problem that affects up to five percent of the general population.

 Dr. Engle is Professor of Neurology and Ophthalmology at Harvard Medical School, Investigator of the Howard Hughes Medical Institute, and an Associate Member of the Broad Institute.
-At Boston Children’s Hospital, she is a member of the Departments of Neurology, Ophthalmology, and Medicine (Genetics), a member of the FM Kirby Neurobiology Center and the Program in Genomics, and a senior investigator for The Manton Center for Orphan Disease Research.
+At Boston Children’s Hospital, she is a member of the Departments of Neurology, Ophthalmology, and Medicine (Genetics) and the F.M.
+Kirby Neurobiology Center and Program in Genomics and Senior Investigator for The Manton Center for Orphan Disease Research.

 Dr. Eric Pierce received his Ph.D. in Biochemistry from the University of Wisconsin-Madison and his M.D. from Harvard Medical School.
 He did his residency in Ophthalmology at Harvard and fellowship in Pediatric Ophthalmology at Children’s Hospital, Boston where he also took his first faculty position.
 He was then recruited to the department of Ophthalmology at the University of Pennsylvania School of Medicine, where he was promoted to Associate Professor with tenure.
 He returned to Harvard in 2011 to establish the Ocular Genomics Institute.